-Jesse Lee has lived in Hong Kong since relocating from the UK in 2012 and currently works for Mott MacDonald where he focuses on providing technical advisory services and project control to airport & aviation projects in Asia Pacific Region.
-Previously an officer in the Royal Navy, an active young committee member of the Royal Aeronautical Society and Institution of Mechanical Engineers’ Hong Kong Branches, he is also studying part time in the University of Cambridge’s sustainable leadership executive master program.
+Jesse Lee has lived in Hong Kong since relocating from the UK in 2012 and a Chartered Aeronautical Engineer with the Royal Aeronautical Society currently works for Cathay Pacific Airways where he focuses on procurement and supply chain management for aircraft interiors.
+Previously an officer in the Royal Navy, he is also studying in the University of Cambridge’s executive master program.
 Jesse is a keen private pilot and mountaineer, in addition to being a member of the Royal Aero Club and British Mountaineering Council.

 Philip McManus works for BT where he began his career on the graduate programme, and now manages several large banking accounts across Asia, Middle East, and Africa.
 He has lived in Hong Kong all his life, and speaks both Mandarin and Cantonese.
 At the British Chamber of Commerce, Philip sits on the I&T and Emerging Leaders committees, and actively participates in events hosted by the Financial Markets and SME committees.
 He has a great interest in sailing, and enjoys participating in regattas across Hong Kong.